 - lower limb biomechanics and how dance biomechanics is different from 'normal' biomechanics and how this can impact on recovery and return to sport

 - dance-specific strength and flexibility rehabilitation exercises to reduce the occurrence of dance injuries and also to reduce the injury recovery time to return to dance

-Georgina will be offering eight 15 minute free individual biomechanical screenings on Saturday.
+Georgina will be offering eight 15 minute free individual biomechanical screenings on Sunday afternoon after 2pm.
 These must be pre-booked after the workshop, choose between one of the following two options:

 - Lower limb assessment

 I (Matt) had a small niggle in my left foot (from running but also happened to be one of the top 7 dance injuries), within a matter of minutes Georgina had located the problem and applied a fix to my orthotics.
 The niggle has not returned.

 Georgina Barr started her podiatry career in response to the Christchurch earthquakes after working in the arts sector.
 Georgina works part time at Merivale Podiatry in Christchurch.
 She is an Associate Member of the New Zealand Rheumatology Association and has presented arthritis-focused original research at international podiatry conferences and has presented to local Arthritis New Zealand discussion groups.